Research projects

 PhD Students

-1. Jesse Lansdown, PhD, Designs in finite geometry, co-supervised by Gordon Royle and Alice Niemeyer (cotutelle with Aachen), 2015 – 2020
+1. Jesse Lansdown, PhD, Designs in finite geometry, co-supervised with Gordon Royle and Alice Niemeyer (cotutelle with Aachen), 2015 – 2020

 2. Mark Ioppolo, PhD, Codes in Johnson graphs associated with quadratic forms over $\mathbb{F}_2$, co-supervised with Cheryl Praeger and Alice Devillers, 2012 – 2020.

-5. Frédéric Vanhove, PhD, Incidence geometry from an algebraic graph theory point of view, co-supervised by Frank De Clerck, 2007 – 2011.
+5. Frédéric Vanhove, PhD, Incidence geometry from an algebraic graph theory point of view, co-supervised with Frank De Clerck, 2007 – 2011.

 Masters/MPhil Students

-2. Melissa Lee, MPhil, The m-covers and m-ovoids of generalised quadrangles and related structures, co-supervised by Michael Giudici, 2015/2016.
+2. Melissa Lee, MPhil, The m-covers and m-ovoids of generalised quadrangles and related structures, co-supervised with Michael Giudici, 2015/2016.

 4. Guang Rao, Masters, Symmetric translation planes of square order, 2009/2010.

-5. Cedric Raemdonck and Els Quintelier, Masters, Databanken en websites voor wiskundig onderzoek, co-supervised by Leo Storme, Michel Lavrauw, Geert Vernaeve, 2008.
+5. Cedric Raemdonck and Els Quintelier, Masters, Databanken en websites voor wiskundig onderzoek, co-supervised with Leo Storme, Michel Lavrauw, Geert Vernaeve, 2008.

-6. Frédéric Vanhove, Masters, Een studie van m-systemen en aanverwante incidentiestructuren, co-supervised by Frank De Clerck, 2006/2007.
+6. Frédéric Vanhove, Masters, Een studie van m-systemen en aanverwante incidentiestructuren, co-supervised with Frank De Clerck, 2006/2007.

 Honours Students